Enter your zip to

 Insects can’t destroy your wood siding if you don’t have any in the first place.
 Vinyl, fiber cement, and aluminum siding all offer greater durability than wood — and fewer problems with rot and moisture, as well.
 Textured vinyl panels have come a long way in recent years and now closely resemble the pattern and grain of real wood.

-However, if you really crave the appearance of authentic lumber, fiber cement offers a nice alternative — it’s made up of natural wood fibers molded into cement, which helps it achieve the natural texture of wood.
+However, if you crave the appearance of authentic lumber, fiber cement offers a nice alternative — it’s made up of natural wood fibers molded into cement, which helps it achieve the natural texture of wood.
 Take care to shore up any problems with runoff, though: insects can still threaten the wood behind the siding if the conditions are right.
 Proper maintenance is always your best defense against pests!

 Find the Right Contractor for Your Siding Project